vedprakash1985/RecommendationEngine/README.md

     2. Use this file and update the Tableau dashboard provided in `data/output/social_users_checkins.twbx`.
     3. The map of the user checkins obtained from the Tableau dashboard is shown here for reference.
     ![alt text](https://github.com/vedprakash1985/RecommendationEngine/blob/master/data/image/checkin_map.png?raw=true)

+ 1. `data/output/social_taste.csv`
+     1. For the top "social "users, this contains all their friends and how close they are.
+     2. We use the jaccard similarity score between the venues visited by their friends to compute the closeness between them.
+     3. This score is between 0 and 1, the higher the score, the more close they are.
+     4. Columns of the file are `user_id`, `friend_id` and the closeness between the user and the friend.
+The higher the distance, the closer they are.